 Today’s business leaders face unprecedented challenges during these uncertain times.
 Understanding how to lead confidently as public policy and regulations change daily makes clear leadership even harder.
-Financial difficulty, safety regulations, loss of staff and more present circumstances that requires small business owners and executives to develop a path forward with solid communication that connects and encourages both employees and clients.
+Financial difficulty, safety regulations, loss of staff, and more present circumstances require small business owners and executives to develop a path forward with solid communication that connects and encourages both employees and clients.

 Four Goals of Leadership During Uncertain Times

 1 – Inform